 Some sole traders may only run a small operation and will not have to worry about VAT.
 However, if your business has, or is expected to have, a turnover of over £60,000 a year, you will need to apply for a VAT number.
 You will then have to charge your customers VAT, complete the appropriate VAT returns, and send VAT payments to HM Revenue and Customs.

-Using the self-assessment tax return you submit, HMRC will also calculate any profit-related National Insurance Contributions (NICs) that need to be made.
-These are called Class 4 NICs, and are payable at 8 per cent on profits between £5,715 and £43,875 (for 2009-10) plus 1 per cent on any profit over that amount.
+Using the self-assessment tax return you submit, HMRC will also calculate any profit-related National Insurance Contributions (NIC’s) that need to be made.

 You do not have to work out the Class 4 NICs amount yourself.
 If you send in a paper tax return by 31 October following the end of the tax year and leave the space blank, HMRC will work it out for you.